March 28th 2018

 From eczema to hayfever to air-con induced dryness, here’s your summer eye survival guide

 Ahh summer, the endless hazy months of sunshine and fruit salads: juicy oranges, crunchy apples, lychees...
-I’ve never liked lychees, they’ve always reminded of eyeballs with their pearly, squishy orbs.
-Lately I’ve found their spiky, red exterior has a much greater resemblance to my eyes.
-That unique summer blend of hayfever, sun, sweat and dry and flights across Europe or beyond provoke a Molotov cocktail of symptoms including eczema flare-ups, redness and stinging.
+I’ve never liked lychees, they’ve always reminded me of eyeballs with their pearly, squishy orbs.
+Lately I’ve found their spiky, red exterior bears a much greater resemblance to my eyes.
+That unique summer blend of hayfever, sun, sweat and dry eyes thanks to flights across Europe and office air con can provoke a Molotov cocktail of symptoms including eczema flare-ups, redness and stinging.
 But fear not!
-If reptile isn’t really your spring/summer style, there are some easy steps you can take to make it through unscathed and un-scaled.
+If flaky reptile eye isn’t really your summer style, there are some easy steps you can take to make it through unscathed and un-scaled.

-Whatever your seasonal eye-sore, this recovering reptile and her team of experts are here to help.
+Whatever your seasonal eye-sore, we're here to help.

-Dermatologist Dr Stefanie Williams sums up this seasonal bug bear very well: “hayfever (AKA ‘seasonal allergic rhinitis’) is caused by a so-called type 1 allergic reaction to airborne pollens such as grass or tree pollens.
+Dermatologist Dr Stefanie Williams sums up this seasonal bug bear very well: “hayfever, or seasonal allergic rhinitis, is caused by a so-called type 1 allergic reaction to airborne pollens such as grass or tree pollens.
 Apart from sneezing and a runny nose, itchy, red, watery eyes are also a typical symptom.
-This is caused by release of histamine (histamine is a typical inflammatory mediator in type-1 reactions)."
+This is caused by release of histamine (histamine is an inflammatory mediator in type-1 reactions)."

 Dr Stefanie’s key advice is that “simple over-the-counter antihistamines such as loratadine or cetirizine usually manage to control hayfever symptoms fairly well.
 If this is not enough, you can get prescription medication such as a steroid nasal spray and steroid eye drops from your doctor.”
 According to my GP, antihistamines are only fully effective if you start taking them a couple of months before symptoms start.
 It might be too late to reap the full benefits this year but make sure to plan ahead next time the frost starts to thaw.